JakubNer/narrator-web-component/README.md

 Wile a subsection is being narrated both the section and sub-section are rendered at maximum font-size.

+#### paused

+Control trick play, "true" if narration should be paused, "false" if should be playing.

 #### trigger

 Change the value of the trigger attribute to restart the narration.